Timcees/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new local variable
+A script to create new local varible